unisonweb/olddocsite/_includes/abilities.markdown

                 handleRequest name i
 ```

-If we hit the `not (valid i)` error case inside `getName`, then we call `Abort.abort` and exit immediately.
+Suppose we're running `handleInput`, and we hit the `not (valid i)` error case inside `getName`: then we call `Abort.abort` and exit immediately.
 Execution resumes from after the first enclosing `Abort` handler.
 So, in this case, we exit both `getName` and `handleInput` immediately, since there's no handler in between the two.

 > Note that the `abort` request has polymorphic type, `abort : a`.
 This means it can be used in any context, and still typecheck.
 It doesn't actually need to be able to return an `a`, because computation is not going to contine after the call to `abort`.
 In `getName`, `abort` is being used where a `Text` is required, so `a` is instantiated to `Text`.